ansonpoh/IS216_Project/README.md

 > Small local businesses struggle to maintain an online presence, limiting visibility to customers.
 > Our web application helps them list menus, accept feedback, and attract more customers.

+Current volunteer recruitment systems, like WhatsApp polls and manual coordination, are inefficient.
+They lead to long waiting times (weeks to months), poor visualization of opportunities, and a frustrating experience that discourages potential volunteers.
+This creates a significant barrier between passionate individuals and NGOs in need of support.

+Our web application aims to simplify and accelerate the volunteer–NGO matching process by providing a centralized, easy-to-use platform.
+It addresses the inefficiencies of current systems—long waiting times, scattered opportunities, and poor visibility—by offering features like AI-powered opportunity recommendations, interactive maps, and real-time event management.
+Volunteers can quickly discover, track, and engage with opportunities that match their interests, while NGOs can efficiently manage sign-ups and communicate with participants.

 ---

 ## Web Solution Overview